Skip to Content

 Once in a while, it also shows up at feeders.
 However, to find them, birders usually need to know where desert plants are blooming.

-Male Lucifer Hummingbirds look a bit like a male Ruby-throated Hummingbird with a much more curved beak and a longer tail.
+Male Lucifer Hummingbirds look a bit like male Ruby-throated Hummingbirds with much more curved beaks and longer tails.
 They also have a flared, violet or magenta throat.
 Females have the same curved bill as well as a hint of an olive mask, and a buff band on their chest.

 Unlike any other hummingbird species, male Lucifer Hummingbirds display to females when the female is already sitting on her nest.